 Don’t Let Loneliness Lead to Disengagement

 Social isolation is lonely – and frustrating and draining.
 All of this can lead to disengagement.
 Businesses have an opportunity to bring their team together during this time of crisis.
-Get creative by planning moments of connection for employees.
+Get creative by planning moments of connection and enhancing the employee communication around it.
 Plan virtual happy hours.
 Encourage employees to share photos of their pets curled up next to them as they work from home.
 If done effectively, your employees may even come out the other side of this crisis a stronger team than before.

 Encourage Personal Progress and Highlight Major Accomplishments

 It’s important to remember that the most important component of employee satisfaction is to feel a sense of accomplishment at the end of each day.
 Technology plays a critical role in this.
+Not only does it help with effective employee communication, but it helps with daily taks.
 You must give employees the resources and tools to be as productive, engaged, and collaborative as possible – even during this time when it’s likely that 100 percent of your workforce is remote.
 Also be sure to keep employee recognition programs running because people that succeed despite adverse conditions can inspire others to do the same.

-It’s never too late to modernize the employee experience.
+It’s never too late to modernize the employee experience to help guide effective employee communication.
 The Akumina team is available to connect today.
 Contact us for a free custom demo.Read More